Helmut Lehmann (politician): Life

 In June 1945 Lehmann became a member of the SPD party central committee.
 He was one of those participating in the party conference of April 1946 at which the SPD and the Communist Party voted, applying processes that would remain contentious, for a merger which resulted in the creation of a new party, the Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED).
 The architects of the process evidently hoped to find a way for the merger to apply across the four occupation zones into which the western two thirds of Germany had been divided in 1945, but in the event the party merger only took effect in the Soviet occupation zone, and by the time the Soviet zone was relaunched as the German Democratic Republic the SED was well on the way to becoming the ruling party in a new kind of German one-party dictatorship.
 From the outset Helmut Lehmann was a senior figure within the new party, appointed to the Party Executive in 1946, and remaining a member between 1949 and his death in 1959 after the Party Executive became the Party Central Committee.
 Under the Leninist constitutional structure being created, power rested not with any parliament or government ministers but with the party central committee, though the fact that the same individuals were frequently members of more than one of the institutions involved made the Central Committee's dominance less stark than it might otherwise have been.
 Not all Central Committee members carried equal weight.
 The Central Committee was directed by the country's leadership through its Politburo.
 Lehmann was a Politburo member during 1949/50.
-Working in a commission chaired by Anton Ackermann, he was one of those who worked on drafting the Basic principals and objectives of the new party.
+Working in a commission chaired by Anton Ackermann, he was one of those who worked on drafting the basic principles and objectives of the new party.

 The focus of Lehmann's political interest remained, as it has been before 1933, social welfare, and several of his additional appointments reflected this.
 In 1946 he was appointed president of Volkssolidarität ("People's Solidarity"), an organisation for older citizens integrated, like various other official mass organisations, into the national political power structure in a supportive capacity.
 He was chairman between 1950 and 1958/1959 of the National Executive for Social Insurance ("Zentralvorstandes der Sozialversicherung").
 One authoritative source defined his role more succinctly as being "Head of Social Insurance" ("Chef der DDR-Sozialversicherung").
 He also held senior positions in the Trades Union Federation.